williamdemeo/cs241-spring2022/README.md

 You are now reading the main course web page for CS 241.

-*This page will be updated throughout the semester.
-Students are expected to visit this page periodically to stay updated.*
+*This page and [the course schedule][] will be updated throughout the semester.
+Students are expected to revisit these pages to stay informed about the course.*

 ---